smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-reporter-kafka/README.md

 [KafkaReporter](src/main/java/io/smartcat/cassandra/diagnostics/reporter/KafkaReporter.java) sends measurements to a [Kafka](https://kafka.apache.org/) topic.

 Measurements objects are sent do designated Kafka topic.
-The message payload is JSON-serialized Measurement object and the message key is the hostname (serialized by Kafka's StringSerializer).
+The message payload is JSON-serialized Measurement object and the message key is created using hostname and systemName config parameters (serialized by Kafka's StringSerializer).

 Kafka reporter has the following configuration parameters: